-• St Mary's & St Benedict's has focused on teachers using Assessment for Learning as part of their everyday practice.
+- During the past twelve months, school has worked hard on improving behaviour for learning, specifically within classrooms, to ensure that pupils can learn successfully in a purposeful atmosphere. - St Mary's & St Benedict's has focused on teachers using Assessment for Learning as part of their everyday practice.
 This has included ongoing assessment and immediate feedback and use of the additional adult in class to intervene in a timely manner.
-This has also informed our 'fluid teaching' approach.

-• 'Fluid teaching' involves the effective use of TAs and HLTAs throughout each lesson.
-Every classroom has benefitted from an additional adult all day to support this approach.
+This has also informed our 'fluid teaching' approach. - 'Fluid teaching' involves the effective use of TAs and HLTAs throughout each lesson.
+Almost every classroom has benefitted from an additional adult all day, every day to support this approach.
 We believe that it has been successful for academic success but also for supporting pupils' social and emotional development.
+The funding of these additional TA and HLTA hours to facilitate additional interventions has been a critical part of the strategy.